- Equality Duty

 The Public Records (Scotland) Act 2011 obliges named public authorities to prepare and implement a Records Management Plan (RMP) setting out proper arrangements for the management of their corporate records.
 The offices of Keeper of the Records of Scotland and Registrar General for Scotland are named as separate authorities in the schedule of the Act.
 As both offices are currently held by the Chief Executive of National Records of Scotland, a joint RMP was submitted in April 2013 and agreed by the Keeper in June 2013.

 We are required by law to comply with the Data Protection Act 1998 which regulates the processing of personal information.
 Our data protection policy sets out our obligations and demonstrates our commitment to compliance.
 We require all of our employees to comply with the Act and to ensure that any personal information we collect is used fairly, stored safely and not disclosed to any person unlawfully.
 This applies both to the information which we create and receive in the course of administering our own business, and to the records of organisations and private individuals which are deposited with us for historical purposes.
+A new EU General Data Protection Regulation will come into effect on 25 May 2018.
+We are in the process of implementing the Regulation and will ensure that all of our policies and operations are compliant with it.
 For more information see our data protection page.

 Our Access Policy describes how National Records of Scotland makes archives publicly available using a variety of channels, including onsite services, digital services, education and learning and in partnership with other organisations.
 You can read it on our Research page.